 There is so much information on clean eating that it can become confusing as to how to get started, what the rules are, and what to eat for your next meal.

-The great thing is though, you can start small, with some simple changes, like swapping out some of the processed foods you eat for healthier options, and over time develop new habits that gently transition you to a clean eating lifestyle.
+The great thing though is you can start small, with some simple changes to everyday habits like swapping out some of the processed foods you eat for healthier options, and over time develop new habits that gently transition you to a clean eating lifestyle.